dwightmartin/Hybrid-Data-Asset-System/README.md

 ### **Project Overview**

-This project outlines the design and implementation of a hybrid data asset management and disaster recovery system for Monosordos Productions, a multimedia company specializing in remote film production.
+This project outlines the design and implementation of a hybrid data asset management and disaster recovery system for Monosordos Productions, a fictional multimedia company specializing in remote film production.
 The system was engineered to provide robust data security and business continuity while addressing the company's unique challenges, including a limited and predictable budget, high data traffic, and the need for security in remote regions.

 ### **Key Design and Security Features**